Article

 KYC & AML: Key Differences and How They Work Together

 AML stands for anti-money laundering.
-It’s a legal requirement for businesses to learn more about users and customers and their source of funds.
+It’s also a legal requirement for businesses to learn more about users and customers and their source of funds.
 There is a stronger focus on understanding where customers get their money and how they spend it, in order to avoid doing business with criminals who may use your business to launder money.

 In short, both KYC and AML are legal requirements.
 Regulation for both processes is designed and monitored by governments.
 Both require businesses to learn more about their users in order to be compliant.
 However, KYC focuses strictly on understanding your customers’ identities.
 AML focuses more on understanding where their money is coming from.

-How Does the AML Process Work?
+How Does KYC Compliance Work?

-Let’s examine what a standard AML process looks like:
+We’ve created a complete AML checklist here, but let’s examine what a standard AML process looks like:

 1. A new user registers on your platform.